tjohnston-softdev/python-study-notes/chapters/03-strings.md

 ```

 ## Formatting
-The 'format' method takes passed arguments, formats them, and writes them into placeholders specified throughout the string.
+The `format()` method takes passed arguments, formats them, and writes them into placeholders specified throughout the string.

 ```python
 itemCount = 7